 Nicknamed the “White City”, you’ll immediately see why when you arrive here.
 Most of the buildings are painted white!
 Popayán is also known for its churches and religious processions, as well as being a very impressive colonial town.

-47. Visit Jardín & The Cave of Splender
+47. Visit Jardín & The Cave of Splendor

 Jardín is a beautiful coffee town and makes for an excellent day trip from the city of Medellín.
 You can learn about coffee, or just soak up the atmosphere of the peaceful town.
 But, if you’re feeling slightly more adventurous you should check out the Cave of Splendor.
-This cave has a waterfall inside of it and is reached after a 6 hour hike by foot, or by horse.
+This cave has a waterfall inside of it and is reached after a 6-hour hike by foot, or by horse.
+Click here to learn more about the popular tour to Jardin and the Cave of Splendor.

 48. Drink Coffee in Guatapé